andrewjohnroy/andrewjohnroy/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a allpick lane spammer for league of legends
-- 🌱 I’m currently learning the keyboard pip package
+- 🌱 I’m currently learning PEP8, pylint and flake8
 - 👯 I’m looking to collaborate on my program
 - 🤔 I’m looking for help with git
 - 💬 Ask me about my program